Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Details of Existing Automated Market Makers

 \subsection{Curve}

-Curve is a popular AMM that, much like our newly proposed Liquid StableSwap, extends StableSwap in such a way so as to guarantee infinite liquidity through satsifying~\ref{normalized}.
+Curve is a popular AMM that, much like our newly proposed Liquid StableSwap, extends StableSwap in such a way so as to guarantee infinite liquidity through satisfying~\ref{normalized}.
 For the construction of Curve, let $D(x,y)$ denote the total number of coins when the reserves $(x,y) \in \R^2_{++}$ are traded into balance from a StableSwap AMM, i.e., $\log(C(x+y)+xy) = \log(CD(x,y) + D(x,y)^2/4)$.
 However, in contrast to StableSwap, Curve considers a \emph{functional} parameter $\C(x,y)$; by dimensional analysis $\C(x,y)$ must have units in number of coins (so that $\C(x,y)(x+y)$ and $xy$ are both in number of coins squared).
-Furthermore, with the notion that Curve desires a balanced pool, $\C(x,y)$ is constructed to be proportional to both the number of coins for the balanced pool ($D(x,y)$) and to a unitless measure of pool balance, i.e., $\C(x,y) \propto D(x,y) \times \left(\frac{xy}{D(x,y)^2/4}\right)$ where $\frac{xy}{D(x,y)^2/4} \in [0,1]$ provides a measure of AMM balance.
+Furthermore, with the notion that Curve desires a balanced pool, $\C(x,y)$ is constructed to be proportional to both the number of coins for the balanced pool ($D(x,y)$) and to a unitless measure of pool balance, i.e., $\C(x,y) \propto D(x,y) \times \left(\frac{xy}{D(x,y)^2/4}\right)$ where $\frac{xy}{D(x,y)^2/4} \in [0,1]$ provides a measure of pool balance.
 With this functional parameter $\C(x,y) := \frac{C xy}{D(x,y)}$ with constant $C$, the balanced pool size $D(x,y)$ satisfies the equation

 It is this balanced pool size $D(x,y)$ which defines the utility function for Curve.
 Specifically, for $x,y \geq 0$ where $D(x,y)$ is implicitly defined as the \emph{unique} nonnegative root of~\eqref{eq:curve-D} for $C \geq 1$.
 Uniqueness of $D(x,y)$ follows from an application of Descartes' rule of signs.
-With this utility function, the pricing oracle is defined as for $x,y \geq 0$.
+With this utility function, the pricing oracle and price impact oracle are defined as

+for $x,y \geq 0$ where, for simplicity, we set $D = D(x,y)$.
 Despite the complex, implicit, structure of this pricing oracle, Curve permits pooling at the current ratio of reserves because it satisfies~\ref{scale}.
 Due to the implicit construction of the Curve AMM, (some of) the axioms presented within this paper can only be verified numerically.
 Even so, as highlighted within Table~\ref{table:amm}, all axioms presented are satisfied for Curve either analytically or (for~\ref{convex},~\ref{deriv}, and~\eqref{eq:P-cond}) numerically.
+Similar to L.StableSwap above, in order to have both a stable price near the ``balanced'' pool but provide liquidity throughout the price curve, Curve loses~\eqref{eq:P-cond-quad} and \eqref{eq:P-cond-quad-X}.